Clarence Manion

-Clarence E. "Pat" Manion (July 7, 1896 – July 29, 1979) was an American lawyer and conservative radio talk show host who was dean of Notre Dame Law School. from 1941 to 1952 He hosted the radio show Manion Forum which later aired on television.
+Clarence E. "Pat" Manion (July 7, 1896 – July 29, 1979) was an American lawyer and conservative radio talk show host who was dean of Notre Dame Law School from 1941 to 1952.
+He hosted the radio show Manion Forum which later aired on television.

+Manion served as a Vice Chairman for the John Birch Society.

 Early life and education

 Manion was born in Henderson, Kentucky on July 7, 1896.
 His father was a successful sidewalk contractor.
 He graduated from St. Mary's College in Marion County, Kentucky in 1915.
 He received a Master of Arts in 1916 and Master of Philosophy in 1918 from Catholic University of America in Washington, D.C.
 While at Catholic University, he led an election night rally for Woodrow Wilson's reelection in 1916, leading calls to stay out of World War I. In 1922, he graduated from the University of Notre Dame Law School.
 While still a law student, he was an instructor in American history.